Yowza! War brewing in Utah

 It should be noted that Rep. Oda is a leading advocate in Utah for gun rights, but the issues raised by HB 210 have nothing to do with gun rights.

 The animal rights folks in Utah are already throwing up their arms in horror and preparing for war over the bill.
 We at Best Friends of course oppose this legislation, but we would like to see it defeated not because of a battle between opposing factions but rather as a result of reasoned consideration.

 Rep. Oda is an avowed Buddhist.
 In his meditations over the coming weeks, we would like to see him embrace prajna (wisdom) that would lead him to bodhi (awakening), which could then bring him to ahimsa (the principle of doing no harm to any sentient being).
 Underlying the principle of ahimsa is a sense of the value of life, animal as well as human.
 This is an ultimate value for Best Friends.

 Utahns let your voice be heard!
-Click here to send a letter to Representative Oda and join the Best Friends Legislative Action Center.
+Join the Best Friends Legislative Action Center.